gvwilson/thirdbit/src/fiction/bear/index.md

 and the arrival of the other clouds had made him restless.
 If he had been a cat, he would have been scratching at the door and mewling to be let out.

+Years ago, her mother had shown her that if you looked straight at something in the dark, you probably wouldn't see it, but if you looked away, it would show up in the corner of your eye.
+Whatever strange ability she had seemed to work something like that.
+If she tried to feel Cloak's injury, nothing happened.
+If she let her mind wander,
+she could tell it was there.

 She held one of the princess's hands and Mope held the other as Cloak rose gently into the air.
 She needn't have worried: